Undergraduate History Courses

 HIST 4300.
 World War II and the Holocaust.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-An examination of European history between the end of the First World War to the aftermath of World War II.
+This course offers an examination of European history between the end of the First World War to the aftermath of World War II.
 Special attention will be devoted to the rise of Hitler in the early 1930s and the origins, process, and consequences of the Holocaust.
-Prerequisites: 6 hours HIST and HIST 3340 (this course can also be taken concurrently), or permission of department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4301.
 United States and the World.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

-A history of how world events influenced American history from 1789 to the present.
+This course offers a history of how world events influenced American history from 1789 to the present.
 The course will discuss American diplomatic and social reactions to major world occurrences.
 Emphasis will be on the twentieth century, particularly on the two world wars and the Cold War era.
-Prerequisites: 6 hours HIST and HIST 3340 (this course can also be taken concurrently), or permission of department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4303.
 History of the American Borderlands.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This class examines the history of the North American borderlands from the sixteenth century to the present.
+This course examines the history of the North American borderlands from the sixteenth century to the present.
 It takes a comparative approach, examining the history of the US-Mexico and US-Canada borderlands in relation to one another.
-We will address several key themes, including the establishment of formal legal regimes in the borderlands; changing notions of citizenship; immigration policies and experiences; intercultural and interracial communities and tensions; the rise of border cities as sites of tourism and ‘sin’; Texas as a border state; crime and smuggling along the borderline; representations of the border in media and popular culture; and the political and economic relationships between the United States, Mexico, and Canada.
+It addresses several key themes, including the establishment of formal legal regimes in the borderlands; changing notions of citizenship; immigration policies and experiences; community tensions; the rise of border cities as sites of tourism and vice; Texas as a border state; crime and smuggling along the borderline; representations of the border in media and popular culture; and the political and economic relationships between the United States, Mexico, and Canada.
 Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4305.
 Ideas in Action: American Social Thought from the Progressive Era to the Present.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

-This reading and writing intensive seminar offers students the opportunity to encounter the ideas that have been cornerstones of intellectual debate in the United States since the late 19th century.
+This reading and writing intensive seminar offers students the opportunity to encounter the ideas that have been cornerstones of intellectual debate in the United States since the late nineteenth century.
 From the Pragmatists (and the progressive era) to the neoconservatives of the more recent past, ideas have been embedded within the more available world of policy, politics and major historical developments.
 Participants in this course will survey a wide array of intellectual debates that have been essential components of American history.
-HIST 4301 is recommended.
-Prerequisites: HIST 1301, 1302, and 3340.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4307.
 History Careers Outside the Classroom.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This writing intensive seminar offers students the opportunity to encounter vital American political history developments since 1929.
+This writing intensive seminar offers students the opportunity to encounter vital American political history developments since the founding of the United States.
 All students will carry out extensive reading and research in primary and secondary resources.
 Those sources will have direct relevance to the research project the student pursues.
 Topics for the semester’s research will vary based upon instructor prerogatives.
-Completion of HIST 4310 is recommended.
-Prerequisites: HIST 1301 and 1302; HIST 3340 or permission by the instructor or department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4324.
 National Histories.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Each time this course is offered, it will examine the history of a particular state.
 May be repeated for credit when topics vary.
-Prerequisites: 6 hours HIST and HIST 3340 (this course can also be taken concurrently), or approval of department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4327.
 History of the British Empire.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 This course is designed to familiarize students with some of the major themes surrounding the rise, global growth, and fall of the British Empire.
-Through this course, students will develop a broader and deeper understanding of the following issues: factors for the rise of the empire; its global spread; the economics of empire; the administrative systems used in the empire; the experiences of the colonized peoples; and its eventual downfall in the 20th century.
+Through this course, students will develop a broader and deeper understanding of the following issues: factors for the rise of the empire; its global spread; the economics of empire; the administrative systems used in the empire; the experiences of the colonized peoples; and its eventual downfall in the twentieth century.
 In the end, students will also be introduced to the lingering legacies of the British empire across the world.
 Students will be expected to develop advanced reading and analytical skills as well as a better understanding of parts of the world that were once under imperial rule.
-Prerequisites: 6 hours of HIST and HIST 3340 (taken previously or concurrently), or the permission of the department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4331.
 World Since 1919.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

-Major trends in world history following World War I, including the impact of the Great Depression, the rise of fascism, World War II and its impact, the Cold War, decolonization, and the rise and fall of the Soviet Union.
-Events of the latter 20th century receive special emphasis.
-Prerequisites: 6 hours HIST and HIST 3340 (this course can also be taken concurrently), or permission of department head.
+This writing intensive course explores major trends in world history following World War I, including the impact of the Great Depression, the rise of fascism, World War II and its impact, the Cold War, decolonization, and the rise and fall of the Soviet Union.
+Events of the latter twentieth century receive special emphasis.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4332.
 Decolonization, Development, and the Cold War.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course introduces students to the history of global north-south relations since 1945 through an exploration of three inter-related themes, namely: Decolonization; Development; and The Cold War.
+This course introduces students to the history of global north-south relations since 1945 through an exploration of three inter-related themes, namely: Decolonization; Development; and the Cold War.
 The focus is on the decolonization of European empires in Asia and Africa; the origins, major developments, and failure of the development agenda, both colonial and post-colonial; and the globalization of the Cold War rivalry (between the USA and the USSR) to the so-called Third World (Africa, Asia, and Latin America).
 By focusing on these three inter-related themes, the aim is to help students understand historical developments from a global perspective, and that the world is more inter-connected than they previously thought or viewed it.
-As W.R.
-Inge said, “the aim of education is the knowledge, not of facts, but of values.”
-Prerequisites: 6 hours in HIST and HIST 3340 (previously completed or concurrent), or with the permission of the department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4350.
 Special Topics in History.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-A study of important periods, regions, and themes in history.
+This course offers a study of important periods, regions, and themes in history.
 May be repeated when the topic varies.
-Prerequisites: 6 hours of HIST and HIST 3340 (this course can also be taken concurrently), or permission by department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 4384.
 Practicum, Field Problem or Internship.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).